simrb/simrb-doc/README.md

 	$ 3s install

-### Booting
+### Starting

-assuming your server is thin
+Assuming the default web server is thin

-	thin start -a 0.0.0.0 -p 80

-or, run at background

-	thin start -a 0.0.0.0 -p 80 -d
+	ruby thin.rb

-further more, check the port whethe it is used
+further more, check the port whether it is used

 	netstat -apn